ifireball/jenkins.py-wiki/Getting-Started-With-Python-Plugins.md

 ## Known issues
 *  _Types of the terminal plugin are not visible in Python scripts._
-   The reason is that Python scripts are executed by the parent plugin, python-wrapper, which can not see names in the terminal plugin.
+   The reason is that Python scripts are executed by the parent plugin, python-wrapper, which can not see types of the terminal plugin.
 This will be probably resolved in the future.
-If you need to create instances of the extension classes in the Python scripts, you can workaround that by the calling standard `type()` function on an `extension` and its descriptor in the `init_plugin()` function:
+If you need to create instances of the extension class in the Python script, you can workaround that by calling standard `type()` function on an `extension` object and its descriptor in the `init_plugin()` function:

     ```python
     def init_plugin():